 ‘Airport Boundary’ means the area outside of the Airport adjoining the red line shown on the Site Plan.

-‘Airport Consultative Committee’ means the facility for users of the Airport, local authorities and persons concerned with the locality of the site to consult with respect to matters that relate to the management or administration of the Airport and which may
+‘Airport Consultative Committee’ means the facility for users of the Airport, local authorities and persons concerned with the locality of the site to consult with respect to matters that relate to the management or administration of the Airport and which may affect those parties’ interests.
+Such a facility being an Airport Consultative Committee, currently known as the London City Airport Consultative Committee.

-Air taxi movement means a movement by an aircraft of less than 15 tonnes Maximum Take Off Mass operating on a non-scheduled service with a capacity of 30 or fewer seats.
+Air Taxi Movement’ means a movement by an aircraft of less than 15 tonnes Maximum Take Off Mass operating on a non-scheduled service with a capacity of 30 or fewer seats.

 ‘Airside’ means the part of the Airport directly involved in the arrival and departure of aircraft, separated from landside by security check, customs and passport control.